|Guest - Not logged in|

 I have little cause for complaint.
 I remain worried about losing a Stopper, but it hasn't happened yet. and I must be careful when walking on a solid surface while wearing the Crampons.
 Neither of these is any fault of the manufacturer and the latter is due to placing a few minutes' convenience over proper care.
 Overall I'm very pleased with the Hillsound Trail Crampon Pros.

-My Field Report ends here.
-Check back in two months' time for my Long Term Report, when I'll have had a chance to test the Crampons in the dreaded freeze-and-thaw weather.
+My Test Report ends here.
 My thanks to Hillsound and BackpackGearTest.org for this testing opportunity.